cvicens/archetype-operator/README.md

 I'm using macOS and I found that in order to meet the requirements to run my role I needed to update Python to a level macOS didn't like... so I googled my problem and hit [this](https://sourabhbajaj.com/mac-setup/Python/virtualenv.html) gem.

-So the idea is to create a virtual python enviroment... bear with me and run this commands inside the project folder.
+So the idea is to create a virtual python environment... bear with me and run this commands inside the project folder.

 ```
 $ sudo pip install virtualenv